Child Survival Action

 Countries are at the center of action.
 Inherent to the approach is alignment of existing plans and programs, adaptation to the local context, intra- and inter-sectoral coordination and collaboration to leverage resources, expertise and lessons learned, documentation and iterative learning, and continuous monitoring and quality improvement, toward reaching national and sub-national targets and goals.

 The initiative focuses on countries in the African region that need accelerated actions to reach the SDG target for under-five mortality, particularly those with high mortality in the 1-59 month period.
-As of March 2023, the initiative is partnering with Nigeria, Sierra Leone and South Sudan.
+As of October 2023, the initiative is partnering with Liberia, Nigeria, Sierra Leone and South Sudan to develop and implement their national child survival plans.
+Sierra Leone launched their national plan on June 19, 2023, Liberia has drafted their plan, Nigeria has held workshops and consulted partners, and South Sudan has developed a draft plan undergoing partner review.
+Mali has identified a champion at the MOH and drafted terms of reference and a roadmap to develop their CSA plan.
+The Country Engagement Action Team has also held calls with the following countries interested in CSA, building on the momentum from the Global Pneumonia Forum: Burkina Faso, Chad, Guinea and DRC.
 Moving forward, the CSA initiative is prepared to partner with any country in which the government expresses interest and commitment to reducing under-five mortality.
-The CSA initiative seeks to leverage opportunities in countries such as the revision of child health or RMNCAH-N strategies, investment cases, budget renewals, and other government-led and partner-supported initiatives.
+Country commitment to CSA requires:

 Contact us at childsurvivalaction2030@gmail.com if you would like to partner with CSA and/or if you have more information to share about child survival efforts in your country.